 – If you don’t understand something, try communicating differently.
 Maybe you don’t understand the abbreviations in text messages.
 If you’re having trouble communicating one way, try to communicate another way.

 – Understand that communicating by text might be the easiest and cheapest way for expectant parents.

 – Remember that tone doesn’t come across well online.
 You can’t see a person’s body language, or hear her voice.
 Assume good intentions.
 If you are having trouble communicating, ask your agency to help.

-- Don’t get caught in the middle.
-If the expectant parents are no longer together, but are both involved in the adoption process, do not get in the middle of any conversation that should be between them.
-Don’t relay messages for them.
+– Don’t get caught in the middle.
+If the expectant parents are no longer together but are both involved in the adoption process, do not get in the middle of any conversation that should be between them.
+Don’t relay messages to them.
 Don’t agree to keep anything a secret from the other.
 Don’t take sides.
 You are Switzerland.